 Thoroughly updated and revised, it offers readers a straight- forward, universally applicable method for negotiating personal and professional disputes without getting angry-or getting taken.
 Getting to yes offers a proven, step-by-step strategy for coming to mutually acceptable agreements in every sort of conflict.

-Power: Why Some People Have It-and Others Don'tHarperCollins e-books #ad - Power: Why Some People Have It-and Others Don't #ad - The leading thinker on the topic of power, Pfeffer here distills his wisdom into an indispensable guide.
+Power: Why Some People Have It-and Others Don'tHarperCollins e-books #ad - The leading thinker on the topic of power, Pfeffer here distills his wisdom into an indispensable guide.
 Jim collins, author of new york times bestselling author Good to Great and How the Mighty Fall Some people have it, and others don’t—Jeffrey Pfeffer explores why in Power.
 Pfeffer blends academic rigor and practical genius into wonderfully readable text.

 One of the greatest minds in management theory and author or co-author of thirteen books, including the seminal business school text Managing With Power, Pfeffer shows readers how to succeed and wield power in the real world.